 The headshot.
 It’s the single most important marketing tool for an actor, and it’s amazing how many people do it wrong just to cut a few corners.
 Actors, it’s time to take it more seriously.
-When that little headshot jpeg pops up on a casting director’s computer, you want them to say, “Yes, bring that person in!”
-Not “Yikes, that guy kinda scares me.”
+When that little headshot JPEG pops up on a casting director’s computer, you want them to say, “Yes, bring that person in!”
+Not, “Yikes, that guy kinda scares me.”

-Just like with on-camera acting, it’s all about the eyes, and what’s happening behind them.
+Just like with on-camera acting, it’s all about the eyes and what’s happening behind them.
 It’s your closeup, your moment.
-Your eyes should be perfectly in focus, alive, and energized, and not dead and glazed over.
+Your eyes should be perfectly in focus, alive, and energized, not dead and glazed over.
 There should be strong inner thoughts, implying a backstory and a life behind the eyes.
 A slight squint and strong piercing eyes will bring a picture to life and help it stand out in a pile of hundreds.
 A good headshot photographer knows how to bring this out in you.

-In general, a good headshot is chest-up with good lighting on your face, and no strong dramatic shadows, unless you are going in for “The Phantom of the Opera.”
+In general, a good headshot is: chest up with good lighting on your face, and no strong dramatic shadows—unless you are going in for “The Phantom of the Opera.”
 Three-quarter shots are good for print, and extreme close-ups are good for, well, nothing.
 Look directly into the camera, and the focus should be on the center of your eyes, not your left ear, or your shirt collar.
 No peace signs, weird facial hair, or the famous “hand on face” pose.
 Be sure the background is blurred, which means it’s shot with a good, high-quality camera with a high depth of field, which makes you stand out.
-We don’t need to see that you are standing on the beach in Santa Monica, or on a tour boat in front of the Statue of Liberty.
-It’s about you, not the environment.
+We don’t need to see that you are standing on the beach in Santa Monica or on a tour boat in front of the Statue of Liberty—it’s about you, not the environment.

 Some photographers do both, as they offer a different look and feel.
-Natural light gives a very real, “film” look, which I prefer.
+Natural light gives headshots a very real, “film” look, which I prefer.
 Studio lighting tends to be a little more polished, with a more neutral backdrop.
 Both can be wonderful.
-If you are more of a sitcom actor, perhaps a good well-lit studio headshot is more suited for you.
-If you want to look like you are on “True Detective,” then go for the outdoor look.
+If you are more of a sitcom actor, perhaps a well-lit studio headshot is more suited for you.
+If you want to look like you are on “True Detective,” go for the outdoor look.